Examples of a Hook in Songwriting

 - Or a distinct sound, like whistling or a cowbell.

-In music, the hook is similar to the hook in fishing.
+In music, the basic hook is similar to the hook in fishing.

-A good hook will catch your audience's ear and reel them in.
+A clever hook will catch your audience's ear and reel them in.

 How Do You Create a Hook?